Arrive-Logistics/taco/README.md

 This is very much a work in progress and anything here many change at any time.
 We will continue iterating as we learn more.

+**It's critical to note** that this is a tool for managers and employees to collaborate on career growth, not a calculator for your title and salary.
+There are many factors involved in career advancement and compensation adjustments.
+This tool exists to help make sure we are aligned on growth and expectations.

 ## Philosophy

 We liked a lot of things about Medium's career growth framework, and other similar frameworks we've encountered in other organizations.
 Here are the things we liked about others' career frameworks that we've adopted for ours: